 We looked through the packets that we had on hand and chose a child from a country I don't think I'd ever heard of before.
 We sponsored a little boy from Burkina Faso.
 Our little boy, Ange, lives on the plains of Gaoua-Youmpi, home to approximately 900 residents.
 Typical houses are constructed of dirt floors, mud or brick walls and tin roofs.

 The regional diet consists of maize, beans, fish, bread and beef.
 A common health problem in this area is malaria.
 Most adults are unemployed but some work as day laborers or subsistence farmers and earn the equivalent of $20 per month.
-This community needs food and potable water.

 Our sponsorship allows the staff of Evangelical Protestant Church of Youmpi to provide Ange with Bible teaching, vaccinations, sports and life skills training.